How to turn scorched into something special. Perk up your containers!

 4) Cheat a Little

 We use the word ‘cheating’ loosely.
-Grab & Go containers were created to give you immediate gratification or perking up without the work and without the mess.
-Fiber pots are planted up with seasonal combos especially for summer (and every other time of the year) and ready to be dropped right into your containers.
+Pre-planted Porch Pots were created to give you immediate gratification or perking up without the work and without the mess.
+Fiber pots are planted up by our designers with seasonal combos especially for summer (and every other time of the year) and ready to be dropped right into your containers.
 You’ll want to check the tag, as designers will plant summer combos especially suited for full or partial sun as well as shade.

 An Ounce of Prevention